marcinkuzminski/rhodecode/docs/setup.rst

 postgresql, sqlite and mysql databases.
 Create the database by running the following command::

-    paster setup-app production.ini
+    paster setup-rhodecode production.ini

 This will prompt you for a "root" path.
 This "root" path is the location where RhodeCode will store all of its repositories on the current machine.
-After entering this "root" path ``setup-app`` will also prompt you for a username and password for the initial admin account which ``setup-app`` sets up for you.
+After entering this "root" path ``setup-rhodecode`` will also prompt you for a username and password for the initial admin account which ``setup-rhodecode`` sets up for you.

-- The ``setup-app`` command will create all of the needed tables and an admin account.
+- The ``setup-rhodecode`` command will create all of the needed tables and an admin account.
 When choosing a root path you can either use a new empty location, or a location which already contains existing repositories.
 If you choose a location which contains existing repositories RhodeCode will simply add all of the repositories at the chosen location to it's database.
   (Note: make sure you specify the correct path to the root).
 - Note: the given path for mercurial_ repositories **must** be write accessible for the application.
 It's very important since the RhodeCode web interface will work without write access, but when trying to do a push it will